Thinking beyond borders

-Foreign individuals from countries/territories without a Double Tax Agreement with Vietnam who stay in Vietnam for 183 days or more in the 1st calendar are required to report their pre-arrival income from the beginning of the year of arrival for Vietnamese tax purposes.
-For individuals from countries/territories with a Double tax agreement who stay in Vietnam for 183 days or more in the 1st calendar year, only income from arrival month are required for report.
-For individuals who stay in Vietnam for less than 183 days in the 1st calendar year, their first date of arrival is the start date of their 1st tax year, ending 12 months from such start date.
+Foreign individuals from countries/jurisdictions without a Double Tax Agreement with Vietnam who stay in Vietnam for 183 days or more in the first calendar are required to report their pre-arrival income from the beginning of the year of arrival for Vietnamese tax purposes.
+For individuals from countries/jurisdictions with a Double tax agreement who stay in Vietnam for 183 days or more in the first calendar year, only income from arrival month is required to be reported.
+For individuals who stay in Vietnam for less than 183 days in the first calendar year, their first date of arrival is the start date of their first tax year, ending 12 months from such start date.

-In practice, the tax authority issued some guidance whereby they accept that the official assignment date is the 1st day the assignee earns income in Vietnam provided that their pre-assignment arrival was not for business purposes.
-The guidance is however issued to specific cases and therefore not automatically applicable in general.
+In practice, the tax authority issued some guidance whereby they accept that the official assignment date is the first day the assignee earns income in Vietnam provided that their pre-assignment arrival was not for business purposes.
+However, the guidance is issued to specific cases and therefore not automatically applicable in general.